 In some cases the other reason for dry eyes is the failure to produce enough aqueous (watery fluid), to keep eyes moisture which is known as “aqueous deficiency dry eyes”.

 The different kind of dry eye disease has different kinds of treatments suggested by the doctors.

 Eye Allergy- it may be happened due to dust, smoke, or other pollution.
 The allergy eyes may lead to red eyes, dry eyes, and also conjunctivitis.
 According to one American survey, it describes that these allergy effects were noticed in 30 percent of adults and 40 percent of children.

 These allergy eyes have the symptoms such as a snoozy nose, watery eyes, red eyes, and runny nose.
 There are some other causes we may find for eye allergies areas due to the usage of cosmetics or due to eye drops and also because of artificial tears.
 In some cases, it will happen by the reaction of the food which we are taking.

 We can get relief from these allergy eyes by approaching some remedies:

-The main approach to get relief from eye allergy is that you have to control the symptoms by doing everything you can limit the common allergens which make you sensitive to.
+The main approach to get relief from eye allergy is that you have to control the symptoms by doing everything you can to limit the common allergens which make you sensitive to them.

-In the market we can get the number of branded non-prescription eye drops, however, these will help to reduce the itchiness, redness in eyes.
+In the market we can get several branded non-prescription eye drops, however, these will help to reduce the itchiness, redness in the eyes.

-In general, there are some more reasons for these red eyes are as too much consumption of alcohol, due to lesser sleep, cold and flu, environment and workplace hazards, smoking, swimming and more.
+In general, there are some more reasons for these red eyes are too much consumption of alcohol, due to lesser sleep, cold and flu, environmental and workplace hazards, smoking, swimming, and more.

-It’s better to consult your eye doctor if you felt red eyes symptoms as swelling, blurred vision, itching sensation and light sensitivity.
+It’s better to consult your eye doctor if you felt red eyes symptoms like swelling, blurred vision, itching sensation, and light sensitivity.